awsdocs/aws-doc-sdk-examples/javav2/usecases/Creating_etl_workflow/Readme.md

 + Java JDK 1.8
 + Maven 3.6 or later
 + An Amazon S3 bucket that contains a Microsoft Excel document that contains poplation data.
 You can obtain the Microsoft Excel documnet from this Github repository.
-+ An Amazon DynamoDB table named **Countrys** that contains a partition key named **id**.
++ An Amazon DynamoDB table named **Country** that contains a partition key named **id**.
 For information about creating an Amazon DynamoDB table, see [Create a Table](https://docs.aws.amazon.com/amazondynamodb/latest/developerguide/getting-started-step-1.html).

 ## Understand the workflow